If the subjunctive is your favorite topic to teach in Spanish class, raise your hand?

 Why This Works: Because students get bored and stare at everything in class.
 Might as well have them learning while they’re “en las nubes”.
 Subliminal mind control.
 Ha, ha, ha . . .

 2. Have students speak using only the Spanish subjunctive.

 They can say whatever they want, but they must use subjunctive expressions.
 See how long they can keep the conversation going.
 Start off by playing the song, “Ojalá que llueva cafe” for inspiration.
 Then pick a few expressions to use and practice a sample conversation as a class.
 Let students use their subjunctive expression handouts for this activity.

 Grab this free Subjunctive vs Indicative Handout and Speaking Activity in My Free Resource Library!

 Break them into small conversation groups and get started.

-“Si lloviera chocolate, yo usaría un balde para recoger todo el chocolate y lo daría a todos los niños que no tengan chocolate.”
+“Si lloviera chocolate, yo usaría un balde para recoger todo el chocolate y se lo daría a todos los niños que no tuvieran chocolate”.

 The sillier the conversation, the better.
 This activity works really well because it makes them think in Spanish and use the expressions many times.
 So much better than a boring worksheet!

-Want ready-made lesson plans to teach the subjunctive (to teach it from start to finish)?
-Click here.
+6. Get ready-made lesson plans to teach the subjunctive from start to finish!